arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Architecture.md

 ![ArangoDB Active Failover](leader-follower.png)

-The advantage of the _Active Failover_ compared to a traditional _Master-Slave_ setup is that there is an active third party, the _Agency_ which observes and supervises all involved server processes. _Follower_ instances can rely on the _Agency_ to determine the correct _leader_ server.
+The advantage of the _Active Failover_ compared to the traditional [_Master/Slave_](../MasterSlave/README.md) setup is that there is an active third party, the _Agency_ which observes and supervises all involved server processes. _Follower_ instances can rely on the _Agency_ to determine the correct _Leader_ server.
+From an operational point of view, one advantage is that the failover, in case the _Leader_ goes down, is automatic.
+An additional operational advantage is that there is no need to start a _replication applier_ manually.

 The _Active Failover_ setup is made **resilient** by the fact that all the official ArangoDB drivers can automatically determine the correct _leader_ server and